 Building a surgical theatre in a live hospital environment meant a lot of restrictions were placed on maintaining sterile workable areas for hospital occupation.
 Concrete impact drilling hours were clearly defined and adhered to.

-The services trades were carefully selected to ensure clinical construction knowledge and a number of team members had prior knowledge of working at North Shore Hospital.
+The services trades were carefully selected to ensure clinical construction knowledge; a number of team members had prior knowledge of working at North Shore Hospital.

 At the end of the first theatre upgrade, the project team received a letter from the WDHB complementing the high level of finish and service delivery.
-The clinical staff were also very happy with the new theatres.
-All completed theatres are now being used for Gynaecology, Acute, General, and Obstetrics surgeries.
+The clinical staff were also very happy with the new theatres, All completed theatres are now being used for Gynecology, Acute, General, and Obstetrics surgeries.